whoisjustinngo/tp/docs/UserGuide.md

 ### Find Event command: `find`

-Find the Event which have the same keywords in the description
+Find the Event which has the specified keyword in the description

-Format: `find lesson`
+Format: `find [keyword]`

  * Finds Events that carries the given keyword in the description
  * Events that have the keyword will be displayed in the user interface